FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/metrics/billedcost.md

 # Billed Cost

 The billed cost represents a charge inclusive of negotiated discounts that a consumer would be charged for each billing period.
-Billed cost does not amortize up-front charges (one-time or recurring).
+Billed cost does not amortize upfront charges (one-time or recurring).
 Billed cost is often used to perform FinOps capabilities that require cash-basis accounting such as cost allocation, budgeting, and invoice reconciliation.

 ## Column ID